-What is sip trunking – What is trunk- Sip Trunking Vs Voip?
+What is SIP trunking?
+What is trunk- Sip Trunking Vs. VOIP?

-What is SIP?
+What is Session Initiation Protocol(SIP)?

-What is trunk ?
+What is the trunk in telecom?

-A group of communication lines is a trunk, lines can be shared by many callers or agents.
-For example in a call center, all customers dial the same customer support number.
+A group of communication lines is a trunk.
+Many callers or agents can share lines.
+For example, all customers dial the same customer support number to talk to agents.
 But at the same time, multiple customers can be served.
-Because for each call a line is allocated from the trunk.
+Because for each call, a line is allocated from the trunk.
 The telephone line in our home for PSTN is a trunk with one line only.

 How Sip trunking works :

-The next step is, to configure trunking connection details in the IP PBX.
+The next step is to configure trunking connection details in the IP PBX.

 VOIP and Sip Trunking:

-Sip trunking vs PRI:
+Sip trunking vs. PRI:

 |Relatively new.||Old and traditional lines.|

-|No special hardware is required.
-Ethernet or Wifi connectivity is only required for the SIP trunk.||Special hardware required.
-The hardware is a PRI card.
+|No specialized hardware is required.
+Ethernet or WiFi connectivity is only necessary for the SIP trunk.||Special hardware is required.
+The equipment is a PRI card.
 The system using the card also needs to install the software or driver for the card.|

-|There is no type all connections use the same IP lines for communications.
+|There is no type.
+All connections use the same IP lines for communications.
 There are no limitations on channels.||A PRI line can be of T1 or E1 type.
-T1 has 24 channels and E1 has 31 channels.
-The maximum bandwidth for T1 is 1.544 Mbps and for E1 2.048 Mbps respectively.|
+T1 has 24 channels, and E1 has 31 channels.
+The maximum bandwidth for T1 is 1.544 Mbps and for E1 2.048 Mbps, respectively.|

-|Same IP network, there is nothing like voice and data channels.||Signaling and actual voice data flow on separate channels.|
+|Same IP network.
+There is nothing like voice and data channels.||Signaling and actual voice data flow on separate channels.|

 |Bandwidth is not guaranteed.
 Speed depends on underlying IP network speed.||Bandwidth is guaranteed.|